andrewbruening/Top-Global-Video-Game-Sales/README.md

 This readme includes various screenshots, but you can view the actual dashboard [here].

 ## Approach
-1. The dataset required basic data cleaning and restructuring via Python.
-RFM modeling was done by manually assigning customer loyalty groups to various combinations of R/F/M values ranked from 1-4 (4 being the highest).
+1. Python was used to clean two datasets ('steam' and 'games) which both containedvarious measures of video game data.
+There were many inconsistencies in game titles which could not have been cleaned without heavily relying on regex.
+Lambda functions were preferred.
+2. Throughout the cleaning process, a few original functions were written and used repeatedly to monitor the effectiveness of NaN removal strategies.
+3. Once the original data was cleaned, it was then merged via a right join from 'games' to 'steam.'
+The new 'biggames' dataframe was passed through a .melt function to restructure it  for easier use in Tableau.
-2. The dashboard was designed in Figma and built in Tableau.
-It includes the aforementioned loyalty groups as well as a visualization detailing k-means clustering.
+4. The dashboard's background/aesthetic/style was designed in Figma, then functionally built in Tableau.
-3. Insights were derived from various graphs in the dashboard and noted in both the **data insights** section of this readme, and the tooltips within the dashboard's sidebar.

 ![](Dashboard_Screenshots/platform_bar_desc.png)
 - Each shade of blue represents a different genre within each platform (ordered by # of units sold)
-- In Tableau, hover tooltips will display for each genre, as well as for the controller icons which display stats for that platform across all genres
+- In Tableau, hover tooltips will display for each genre, as well as for the controller icons (exclude genres)
 - This was achieved with a combined field (platform & genre) bar graph on a dual axis with a shapes graph (the controller icons)

 ## Customer Segmentation and RFM Modeling